kerry0976/Class-Project-Report/README.md

    **An Analysis of the Exit Problem Facing the Fed from Quantitative Easing on Inflation**

-   *Summary: An quantitative analysis of effect of the exit problem due to quantitative Easing.*
+   *Summary: An quantitative analysis of effect of the Exit problem due to Quantitative Easing.*

 # University of Minnesota Twin Cities